-LINGUISTIC PREFERENCE - This category prevents denial of employment ansion educational apportunities because of the language a person speaks.
+LINGUISTIC PREFERENCE - This category prevents denial of employment and/or educational opportunities because of the language a person speaks.

-AGE - This category prevents denies of employment end/or educational MARITAL STATUS - This category prevents denies of employment end/or educations opportunities because of a person's marital status; i.e. single, married, whole of otherwise of a person's marital status; i.e. single, married, whole of otherwise of the control of the co opportunities because of a person's age.
+AGE - This category prevents denial of employment and/or educational MARITAL STATUS - This category prevents denial of employment and/or educational opportunities because of a person's martial status; i.e. single, married, widowed, or divorced.

-OCTIZENAMIP STATUS - This category prevents denies of employment and/or educational apportunities because of a person's distantable or immigration.
+me PREGNANCY - This category prevents denial of employment and/or